The table of contents contains links to every section of these Terms. To go to a particular section, please click on the item in the contents.

 7.4.1 - We may record and monitor courses.
 We may publish the complete recordings or edited highlights.
 You agree that all property rights of any nature in the content of public sessions belong exclusively to us.

-7.5.1 - Substitution of delegates is freely allowed, provided that each place on a session may only be taken by one person for the duration of the session.
+7.5.1 - Substitution of delegates for events attended in person at physical locations is freely allowed, provided that each place on a session may only be taken by one person for the duration of the sessiion.

 7.6.1 – Once a private session has been firmly booked, you may not change it unless we agree in advance.
 If you seek to reschedule more than 30 days in advance of the originally scheduled date, then (a) we will use our reasonable endeavours to agree a new date within 30 days of the originally scheduled date, and (b) fees will be due in line with the original schedule of work.
 Rescheduling within 30 days of the originally scheduled date amounts to a cancellation, and there is no right to refund or substitution in the event of a cancellation.

-7.6.2 - We shall have the right to change the tutor(s)/speaker(s) at our absolute discretion.
+7.6.2 – We shall have the right to change the tutor(s) at our absolute discretion

 8.1.1 – We: Irenicon Ltd (more fully described above)